MicrosoftDocs/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-ios-ipados-with-generic-mdm.md

 - iOS/iPadOS

-This article explains how to deploy the Microsoft Enterprise SSO plug-in (preview) for iOS/iPadOS Devices with a generic MDM solution.
+This article explains how to deploy the Microsoft Enterprise SSO plug-in (preview) for iOS/iPadOS devices with any MDM solution.

 [!INCLUDE [Apple SSO Disclaimer Boilerplate](../includes/apple-enterprise-sso-disclaimer-boilerplate.md)]